 - Safety and Risk Management: Safety is always the #1 consideration.
 As the course progresses, you’ll develop an awareness to appropriately asses risk and make safe decisions.

-- Trip Planning: The first day of the 24-day course is devoted to planning, packing, and organizing the logistics, food, and equipment for the expedition.
+- Trip Planning: The first day of course is devoted to planning, packing, and organizing the logistics, food, and equipment for the expedition.